Hadokane/CI_PP1_Oversights/README.md

 **Band Goals:**

-The band were interviewed, and together we decided upon the following core goals:
+The band was interviewed, and together we decided upon the following core goals:

 - Promotion of their music and videos (content) is a priority.
 - Promotion of their merchandise.